Many independent fee based insurance consultants are sucked into the PPO “discount” vortex……………..

 The only way to compare PPO network discounts is to review PPO contracts.
 Since these contracts are confidential and proprietary, it is rare, if not impossible, for a plan sponsor can get their hands on these elusive contracts for detailed review.

 The second best way to compare the value of a PPO network is to reprice all claims benchmarked against Medicare allowable rates and other data points.
-For example, The Edinburg Independent School District, a group of 4.500 employee lives did so several years ago.
+For example, The Edinburg Independent School District, a group of 4.500 employee lives has done so recently.
 It was proven their average PPO discounts over 16 months of paid claims show the PPO allowed amounts for facility charges equaling 338% of Medicare.
 Yet the “discounts” amounted to over 50% in “savings.”

-In a subsequent competitive Request for Proposals for PPO network pricing, the Edinburg Independent School District reviewed the valuation of “discounts” without the benefit of the evaluation methods noted above.
-(A new consultant was hired).
+Currently in a competitive Request for Proposals for PPO network pricing, the Edinburg Independent School District is reviewing the valuation of “discounts” without the benefit of the evaluation methods noted above.
 The question Edinburg Independent School District, or any other plan sponsor should ask, is a 65% discount equating to 300% of Medicare better than a 55% discount equating to 250% of Medicare?

 Health care finances are complicated.
 There is a reason that is so.